Catalonia Spain

 It is the only coastal medieval fortification that exists in Catalonia, which was built at the beginning of the 13th century.

-In the Vila Vella from Tossa de Mar You will undoubtedly be struck by the numerous stone houses of what was the town during the Middle Ages, reaching its greatest splendor in the 80th century, when it had up to XNUMX buildings.
+In Vila Vella from Tossa de Mar You will undoubtedly be struck by the numerous stone houses of what was the town during the Middle Ages, reaching its greatest splendor in the 80th century, when it had up to XNUMX buildings.

 During your visit you can walk through the narrow alleys with stone paving, or climb the wall and little by little ascend towards the highest area of it.